In some cases, yes, and I’m happy to fit them, but people are often surprised to learn that there are usually many other considerations.

 Did you also know that the humble RCA connector is a really poor connector in terms of technical performance?
 There are many other connector types such as BNC, Camac, Cannon and others that perform measurably better.

-I can treat connectors with a product that lowers contact resistance and you’ll hear the difference that makes.
-I can replace speaker terminals but it may be better to simply change cable-end connectors.
+I can treat connectors with a product that lowers contact resistance, and you’ll hear the difference that makes.
+I can replace speaker terminals, but it may be better to simply change cable-end connectors.
 If your speaker connectors are broken or awful, then yes, it makes sense to change them.

 Do Cables Make a Difference?

+Yes, good cables are game changers, and I’ve written an FAQ specifically about this.
 Upgrading standard IEC inlets is a really sensible improvement.
 I can improve an existing IEC inlet with a premium hospital-grade filtered Swiss-made inlet module.
 They aren’t cheap but you can hear the difference they make.
 I can also bypass IEC inlets and hard-wire in some heavy-duty cables.

 Some of the best-value and highest-performance cables are those sold as cable stock by cable manufacturers like Canare and Mogami, and then rebadged by boutique manufacturers.
+The best cables I’ve used in terms of build and sound quality are Accuphase cables, like the ALC-15 balanced cable, above.

 Fancy-looking detachable power cables make retailers a ton of money and the biggest markups of all are on cables.
 If you want fancy detachable cables, no problem, just understand what you are spending money on.